You can submit a tip online at www.stopcrimehere.ca or by calling 1-800-222-TIPS

 Peterborough Northumberland Crime Stoppers is a registered non-profit charitable organization.
 We do not receive funding from any level of government or any police agency.
 It is an on going challenge to keep this program financially sound.
 This is accomplished through donations and a number of fund raising events through out the year (view our Home Page for upcoming events!) .

-Our board is comprised of 100% volunteers who unselfishly give countless hours to not only administering the program but promoting and fund raising to keep this vital program alive.
+Our board is comprised of 100 per cent volunteers who unselfishly give countless hours to not only administering the program but promoting and fund raising to keep this vital program alive.
 Board members represent both counties and come from all walks of life.
-At present there are 14 board members as well as two Police Coordinators, who have non-voting status on the board.
+At present there are 12 board members as well as two Police Coordinators, who have non-voting status on the board.
 For 2016, our Chairperson is Dave Houston and our Vice – Chair is Ken Erskine.
-Our Police Coordinators are Detective Constable Ian Maxwell of the Peterborough Police Service OPP constable Ernie Garbutt.
+Our Police Coordinators are Detective Constable Ian Maxwell of the Peterborough Police Service and OPP Constable Dave Pewtner.

 The Peterborough Northumberland Crime Stoppers (PNCS) was incorporated in 1987 as Peterborough Crime Stoppers.
 At that time the Northumberland area was covered by a separate chapter.
 In 1998 the two chapters amalgamated to form our present program.